Makman2/memaccess/README.rst

 ``memaccess`` exposes one main class to use for memory inspection:
 ``MemoryView``.
-It will request all necessary data from Windows to be able to read memory of another application.
+It will request all necessary data from Windows to be able to access memory of another application.
 Just pass to the class the process-id of the application you want to observe:

 .. code:: python